semaphoreci/docs/docs/guided-tour/creating-your-first-project.md

 ## Transferring project ownership

-In order to transfer the project ownership to a new user, the following conditions need to be met:
+In order to transfer the project ownership to a different user, the following conditions need to be met:

 1. New project owner needs to have Admin permission level for the project on GitHub,
-2. New owner needs to grant access for Semaphore to all repositories.
-They can check that under [My Account -> GitHub Settings](https://me.semaphoreci.com/account).
+2. If you plan to build private projects, the new owner needs to grant access for Semaphore to all repositories.
+They can do that that under [My Account -> GitHub Settings](https://me.semaphoreci.com/account).
+3. If you plan to build only public projects, the new owner needs to grant access for Semaphore to public repositories.
+They can do that that under [My Account -> GitHub Settings](https://me.semaphoreci.com/account).

 After that, please reach out to [support@semaphoreci.com](mailto:support@semaphoreci.com) and include the name of the project and the GitHub username of the new owner in your message.